Cycloid gear: In clock and watch making

 In clockmaking, the generating circle diameter is commonly chosen to be one-half the pitch diameter of one of the gears.
 This results in a dedendum which is a simple straight radial line, and therefore easy to shape and polish with hand tools.
 The addenda are not complete epicycloids, but portions of two different ones which intersect at a point, resulting in a "gothic arch" tooth profile.

-A limitation of this gear is that it works for a constant distance between centers of two gears.
-This condition -in most of the cases- is impractical because of involvement of vibration, and thus in most of the cases, an involute profile of the gear is used.
+A limitation of this gearform is that meshing is only precise on the pitch circle, with the result that where vibration is likely an involute profile is usually preferred.
+However in clockmaking, particularly prior to the application of mass production, it was common to cut a pair of wheels (or a wheel plus a lantern pinion) and then to use a depthing tool to mark out the pivot positions on the plates: that pivot distance was correct for that specific pair of wheels, and not for any others.

+Invention

 There is some dispute over the invention of cycloidal gears.
 Those involved include Gérard Desargues, Philippe de La Hire, Ole Rømer, and Charles Étienne Louis Camus.

+Relationship to involute profile gears

 A cycloid (as used for the flank shape of a cycloidal gear) is constructed by rolling a rolling circle on a base circle.
-If the diameter of this rolling circle is chosen to be infinitely large, a straight line is obtained.
+If the diameter of this rolling circle is chosen to be infinitely large, a rolling straight line is obtained.
 The resulting cycloid is then called an involute and the gear is called an involute gear.
 In this respect involute gears are only a special case of cycloidal gears.